-Neil is an architect director and heads commercial, retail and urbanism teams in Bristol.
+Neil is an architect director and heads the retail architect team in Bristol.

 Neil has led a number of important masterplan bids for BDP including the major retail-led regeneration of Swansea city centre with Hammerson and Urban Splash and has contributed to masterplan proposals for Ashburton and Yeovil.
 His team also works at the other end of the spectrum such as a small development of eco homes in Frome, Somerset for a local developer as well as specialist projects in the education sector.